 How To Improve Sales Performance At Work?
 The question that every salesperson asks himself/herself.
 Salespeople are one of the highest-paid people in any industry.
 It is these people who impact the top line the most.
 But is there a formula to have a success story here?

 A sales representative job description will showcase what is expected of you as a salesperson.
 But how do you get better at it? okay

-Remember, a sales deal involves technical as well as emotional aspects to it.
+Remember, a sales performance deal involves technical as well as emotional aspects to it.

 Empathy – Giving a damn to your customer

 By far Emotional Intelligence is the make-or-break skill required by people in Sales.